Side-Scrolling Shooters Live on

-The story is simple, an enemy fleet has been spotted at the outer perimeter, and you get to pilot the most advanced starship ever built through 12 star systems as you fight through exploding star systems, asteroid fields, and dogfight with deadly sentinel ships in-between fighting through waves of relentless enemy fleets.
+The story, as I said before is a simple one to follow.
+At the start, an enemy fleet has been spotted at the outer perimeter and you get the pilot the most advanced starship to ever be built through twelve different star systems to battle through asteroid fields, never-ending enemies, exploding stars, and even dogfight with deadly Sentinel ships in-between the waves of those enemies.